 (ii) The CRR Long-Term Auction Sequence shall operate in chronological order, first providing a CRR Auction covering the next six-month (January through June, or July through December) period that has not yet commenced, and then five successive CRR Auctions for the five six-month periods thereafter.

-(iii) A calendar of key milestone dates, specifically the weeks of bid and credit windows for each CRR Auction in the CRR Long-Term Auction Sequence, must be approved in final form by the Technical Advisory Committee (TAC) no later than the earliest of May 1 (for a CRR Long-Term Auction Sequence to be held in the second half of a year), November 1 (for one being held in the first half of the following year), or 120 days prior to the planned closure of the bid window for the first CRR Auction in the CRR Long-Term Auction Sequence.
-This timeline can be shortened to 60 days notice for implementation of the first CRR Long-Term Auction Sequence.

-(iv) Any TAC final approval of a CRR Long-Term Auction Sequence must be accompanied by advisory approval of at least one subsequent CRR Long-Term Auction Sequence, realizing that such advisory schedule is subject to change when it is due for final approval if TAC concludes that such change is in the interest of market efficiency or is required due to operational constraints.

-(c) ERCOT shall periodically publish a calendar of relevant CRR Auction dates with the following requirements:
+(c) No later than April 1 of each calendar year, ERCOT shall publish an update to the CRR activity calendar on the MIS Public Area, with the following requirements:

-(i) The schedule for all CRR Monthly Auctions shall at all times be maintained on an advisory basis at least 12 calendar months in advance, and on a firm basis at least 90 days in advance.

-(ii) The schedule shall be updated within 14 days of TAC final approval of any CRR Long-Term Auction Sequence to reflect firm dates for the sequence that has received final approval, and advisory dates for the subsequent sequence(s) that have received advisory approval.
+(i) The calendar shall include activity dates for all CRR Monthly Auctions, all CRR Auctions that are part of a CRR Long-Term Auction Sequence, and all Pre-Assigned Congestion Revenue Right (PCRR) annual allocations for the remainder of the current calendar year and for the two subsequent calendar years.

-(iii) Any firm date on the CRR Auction calendar shall only be modified if ERCOT determines that the successful execution of the auction would be jeopardized without such modification.
+(ii) Any posted date on the CRR activity calendar shall only be modified if ERCOT determines that the successful execution of the auction would be jeopardized without such modification.
 If a delay in completion of a CRR Auction that is part of a CRR Long-Term Auction Sequence results in a condition whereby an overlap of credit posting requirements for consecutive CRR Auctions within that sequence would occur, subsequent CRR Auctions within the sequence shall be delayed by the minimum amount of time required to relieve such overlap.
-In any such cases, ERCOT shall issue a Market Notice upon posting of the revised dates advising of the change(s) and their cause.
+For any changes to the posted auction activity dates, ERCOT will send a Market Notice to provide the new date(s) and to explain the need for the change.

+(iii) The CRR activity calendar must be approved by the Wholesale Market Subcommittee (WMS) prior to the annual posting.

 (5) For each CRR Auction, the CRR Auction Capacity shall be defined as follows: